Tom-PIT/Connected.Docs/en/Sales/Documents/DeliveryNotes.md

 ### Completing a Delivery note

-When the delivery note is ready, click **Complete** at the top of the page.
+Once the delivery note is ready, click **Complete** at the top of the page.

 ## Menu